Kjell Gimre

 Kjell Arvid Gimre (born 8 October 1946) is a former motorcycle speedway rider from Norway.
 He earned one cap for the Norway national speedway team.

 Speedway career

 Gimre is a former champion of Norway, winning the Norwegian Championship in 1978.

-In 1971, he signed for Newport on a one month trial.
+In 1971, Gimre signed for Newport on a one month trial.
 He then rode in the top tier of British Speedway from 1971 until 1973, riding for Exeter, Glasgow and Coatbridge.